 Benefits of Proper Exercise

 However, we live in a culture that glorifies exercise, hard work, and pushing the limits in as many ways as possible.
 This worldview has undoubtedly infiltrated our perspective on exercise.
-How often do you hear phrases like these:
+How often do you hear phrases like these?

 - No Pain, No Gain

 - Just Do It